There are countless travel myths and people still like to cling to common travel misconceptions when asked why don’t they travel more.

 I am a vegan (it’s easier to put it like this) and I will have to contradict that belief that you cannot eat I-don’t-know-how while travelling.
 I will just put this excuse right next to the “I don’t have time” and “It’s expensive”.

 Once again, your mind is trying to talk you out of it, because stepping out of the comfort zone would lead to going off auto-pilot.
-Yes, I do have to use my brain, be inventive and aware about the things happening around me while travelling.
+Yes, I do have to use my brain, be inventive and aware of the things happening around me while travelling.

-9. I need to improve my English!
+9. I need to improve my English before travelling

 Life is one long ongoing learning process.
 If you made it this far, your English is more than sufficient to go anywhere on this planet.